MicrosoftDocs/power-platform/power-platform/sap/explore/power-platform-and-SAP-integration.md

 [Enterprise templates for Power Platform](../../enterprise-templates/overview.md) include the [SAP Procurement](../../enterprise-templates/finance/sap-procurement/overview.md) and [SAP Supplier Self Service](../../enterprise-templates/finance/sap-supplier-self-service/overview.md) templates.
 These templates include sample components and cloud flows for common SAP business processes that can accelerate your Power Platform and SAP integration journey.

-You can also take a look at [prebuilt agents](/microsoft-copilot-studio/template-fundamentals) available in Microsoft Copilot Studio to get ideas and examine how they are designed.
+You can also take a look at [prebuilt agents](/microsoft-copilot-studio/template-fundamentals) available in Microsoft Copilot Studio to get ideas and examine how they're designed.
 You can even create a custom agent from a prebuilt agent to fit your needs.

 ## Power Platform connectors